exasol/sqlserver-virtual-schema/doc/user_guide/sqlserver_user_guide.md

 ## Known Issues

-* Select with boolean expressions, such as `SELECT 1 = 1` or `SELECT 1 = 0` won't work with this Virtual Schema because SQL Server doesn't have a boolean data type.
+* Select with boolean expressions, such as `SELECT 1 = 1`, `SELECT 1 = 0` or `SELECT TRUE` won't work with this Virtual Schema because SQL Server doesn't support a boolean data type.